LLNL/RAJA/docs/sphinx/user_guide/feature/atomic.rst

 RAJA atomic support includes a variety of the most common atomic operations.

 .. note:: * Each RAJA atomic operation is templated on an *atomic policy*.
-          * Each of methods described in the table below returns the value of the potentially modified argument (i.e., \*acc) immediately before the atomic operation is applied, in case it is needed by a user.
+          * Each method described in the table below returns the value of the potentially modified argument (i.e., \*acc) immediately before the atomic operation is applied, in case it is needed by a user.